ddsbook/blog/2014/drafts/do-you-want-to-steal-a-snowman.md

 <img src="http://datadrivensecurity.info/blog/images/2014/09/pirate/treasure-icon.png" width=128 align="right"/> We didn't focus on all movies or even all piRated movies, just the ones in the TorrentFreak Top 10 list.
 I think adding in more diverse observations to the population would have helped identify some other key elements (besides bad taste & frugality) for both what is pirated and why it may or may not land in the top 10.
 We did see a pretty clear pattern to the duration on the charts and some genres folks gravitate towards (though this could be due more to the fact that studios produce more of one genre than another throughout the year).
 It would seem from the last facet plot that Hollywood might be able to make a few more benjamins if they found some way to capitalize on the consumer's desire to see movies in the comfort of their own abodes during the delay between theater & DVD release.

-You also now have a full data set of metadata about pirated movies with tons to process on your own and try to make more sense out of than I did.
+You also now have a full data set (including [CSV](https://raw.githubusercontent.com/hrbrmstr/tlapd2014/master/data/combined.csv)) of metadata about pirated movies to process on your own and try to make more sense out of than I did.
 You can also run the script to update the data and see if anything changes with time.
+With the movie poster download capability, you could even analyze popularity by colors used on the posters.

 We hope you had fun on this year's piRate journey with R!